 When a student must be absent from school, it is the responsibility of the parent/guardian to contact the school on the day of absence and report why their child is absent.
 It is important to understand that the primary purpose for calling is to make the school aware that the parent/guardian is aware that their child is not in school.
 The telephone call alone does not mean the student will receive an excused absence.
 In order for the absence to be considered excused, it needs to meet one of the criteria listed under the heading “Examples of Excused Absences.”

-After the sixth (6th) absence (whether previous absences have been excused or unexcused) all subsequent absences for a student will be unexcused unless the child presents a doctor’s note and/or appropriate legal documentation.

-Examples of Excused Absences
+Valid Excuses

+The following absences shall be considered excused:

-Student illness, including mental or behavioral health – doctor’s note required after the 6th absence
+Student illness, including mental or behavioral health, or injury of the student.

-Family emergencies – administrator needs to be notified
+Six (6) days per year will be excused by a parent note

+A written medical statement from a doctor, dentist or other recognized medical professional, including the student’s name, date, and time of the medical appointment and an authorized signature for the student appointments that cannot be made after school hours

-Death or severe illness in the student's immediate family
+Death or severe illness in the student's immediate family verified by a written statement (“immediate family” shall mean: father; mother; brother; sister; grandfather; grandmother; blood-related aunt, uncle, niece, nephew, or anyone living under the same household roof with the student

 Religious holidays and practices

-Court appearances
+Court appearances (this applies to summonses and subpoenas);

+If a student is sent home for lice, one (1) day per instance will be excused with any additional days missed beyond this to be considered unexcused;

 Driver’s license exam

-College day (seniors only)

-Prearranged absences approved by the Principal

-Documented military leave

 STUDENTS 09.123

 (Continued)

 Absences and Excuses

 Excused Absences (continued)

+College day (seniors and juniors only) (college visits must be preapproved by the Counseling Office; the first approved visit in each grade will be considered an exempt absence and additional approved visits will be counted as an excused absence)

+Prearranged absences approved by the Principal

+9. Documented military leave

-One (1) day prior to departure of parent/guardian called to active military duty
+10. One (1) day prior to departure of parent/guardian called to active military duty

 One (1) day upon the return of parent/guardian from active military duty,